PQSB/blog-robotica-servicio-25-26/p6/README_P6.md

 - **detect_apriltags:** returns all the apriltags detected in the image.
 - **filter_closest_apriltag:** returns the closes apriltag to the robot (the biggest one in the image).

 #### POSE ESTIMATION:
+When the robot detects an AprilTag in the image, the **calculate_robot_pose** function calculates the estimated pose of the robot.
+To do this, the method is formulated as a sequence of coordinate‑frame transformations.
+The goal is to get:

+**robot2world = tag2world · camera2tag · robot2camera**

+h of these matrices represents a known or computable relationship between coordinate systems, and together they allow recovering the absolute pose of the robot in the environment.

 ### NAVIGATION:
 For navigation, a **bump & go** exploration algorithm has been implemented using laser information and a state machine.